RaVeR76/BubbleBobbleBonkers/README.md

 If the truth be told, this was quite a hard choice because of the fact it's a game & not an actual website.
 Therefore to keep inline with the original game itself, I used a website called [Image Color Picker](https://imagecolorpicker.com/) to upload the main Bubble Bobble title.
 Once the image was uploaded I was able to select the main colours from it & get the HEX values.
-I also had orange (the outline of the cloud), blue (for Bob) & green (for Bub) which I had to cut unfortunately.
+I also had blue (for Bob), green (for Bub) & orange (the outline of the cloud) selected but I had to cut unfortunately.
 So the colours I have mainly settled for are :

 |Name                  |Hex Code   |Basic Description  |Usage                           |